Diffuse-Interface Blended Method for Imposing Physical Boundaries in Two-Fluid Flows: Introduction

-The immersed boundary (IB) method has been extensively used to impose solid boundaries in single-phase flow.
-Single-phase immersed boundary studies are reviewed in \citet{Mittal2005,Sotiropoulos2014,Griffith2020}.
-The method has also been used to impose solid boundary conditions in multiphase flow where the flow is modeled using interface-capturing methods \citep{Shen2008,Shen2010b,Shen2011c,Zhang2013,Zhang2014,Gsell2016,Yang2009,Son2005,Arienti2014,Patel2017,Washino2011,Sun2015,Suh2009,Horgue2014,Vincent2011}.
-The use of interface-capturing methods allows for the solid boundary to be accounted for using the same methods as single-phase IB.
-Applications of IB with interface-capturing include wave propagation \citep{Shen2008,Shen2010b,Shen2011c,Zhang2013,Zhang2014,Gsell2016,Yang2009}, injectors \citep{Suh2009,Arienti2014}, porous media \citep{Patel2017}, hydroplaning \citep{Vincent2011} and capillary flow \citep{Horgue2014}.
-The use of interface-capturing methods severely limit the flow regimes that can be modeled since every interface in the domain is resolved.
+Focusing on the immersed boundary (IB) method, it has been extensively used to impose solid boundaries in single-phase flow.
+Single-phase immersed boundary studies are reviewed in \citet{Mittal2005,Sotiropoulos2014} and \citet{Griffith2020}.
+The IB method has recently also been used to impose solid boundary conditions in segregated multiphase flows simulations, where fluid/fluid interfaces are explicitly captured.
+The majority of this past research has involved the combination of the volume-of-fluid multiphase model with the IB method in order to capture multiphase fluid/structure interaction.
+The use of interface-capturing methods allows for the solid boundary to be accounted for using the same methods as single-phase IB methods, with the interface-capturing multiphase model account for fluid/fluid interfaces.
+Applications of the IB method for interface-capturing include wave propagation \citep{Shen2008,Shen2010b,Shen2011c,Zhang2013,Zhang2014,Gsell2016,Yang2009}, injectors \citep{Suh2009}, porous media \citep{Patel2017}, hydroplaning \citep{Vincent2011} and capillary flow \citep{Horgue2014}.
+Shen and Chan \citep{Shen2008,Shen2010b,Shen2011c}, Zhang and co-workers \citep{Zhang2013,Zhang2014}, \citet{Gsell2016} and \citet{Yang2009} independently coupled the IB method with an interface-capturing scheme to study the fluid-structure interaction of waves, validating with past experimental results. \citet{Suh2009} developed a numerical method to model the piezoelectric inkjet process using IB with the level-set method with the droplet shape predicted by this method validated with analytical sharp-interface solutions for a range of contact angles. \citet{Patel2017} used the IB method with the volume-of-fluid model to simulate water flooding processes encountered in enhanced oil recovery applications.
+Capillary flow was captured using a similar approach by \citet{Horgue2014}, which was was validated using analytical solutions of pressure inside a droplet.

+In addition to the IB method, multiphase fluid-solid interactions have been modeled using the fictitious domain and interface-capturing methods. \citet{Vincent2011} modeled three-dimensional hydroplaning where the tire boundaries were captured using the fictitious domain method. \citet{Arienti2014} combined the level-set and volume-of-fluid methods to model diesel injectors that showed good agreement with experimental results for predicting the mean axial velocity.
+Similar to the IB studies, the models showed good agreement when validated against experimental results.
+However, the use of interface-capturing methods with methods such as IB or fictitious domain severely limits the flow regimes that can be modeled since every fluid/fluid interface in the domain is resolved.